datalad-handbook/book/docs/basics/101-113-summary.rst

   execution.
 Anything specified as ``output`` will be ``unlocked`` prior to modifications.

 * It is good practice to specify ``input`` and ``output`` to ensure that a :command:`datalad rerun` works, and to capture the relevant elements of a computation in a machine-readable record.
-  If you want to spare yourself preparation time in case everything is already retrieved and unlocked, you can use ``--assume-ready {input|output|both}`` to skip a check on whether inputs are already present or outputs already unlocked (requires DataLad version ``0.14.1`` or later).
+  If you want to spare yourself preparation time in case everything is already retrieved and unlocked, you can use ``--assume-ready {input|output|both}`` to skip a check on whether inputs are already present or outputs already unlocked.

 .. figure:: ../artwork/src/run.svg
    :alt: Schematic illustration of datalad run.